Janos95/Phasefields/README.md

 mkdir build && cd build && cmake .. -GNinja -DCMAKE_BUILD_TYPE=Release && ninja
 ```

-There are some more dependencies which you can enable using the cmake options in paranthesis :
+There are some more dependencies which you can enable using the following cmake options:
 - Loading meshes using Assimp (PHASEFIELD_WITH_IO).
 - Exporting videos via ffmpeg (PHASEFIELD_WITH_IO)
 - Solving constrained optimization problems using Ipopt (PHASEFIELD_WITH_IPOPT).
 - Checking derivatives via AD using ADOL-C (PHASEFIELD_WITH_ADOLC).
-- Solving the yamabe equation faster using Suite Sparse (PHASEFIELD_WITH_SUITESPARSE).
+- Solving the Yamabe equation faster using Suite Sparse (PHASEFIELD_WITH_SUITESPARSE).
 - A different lBFGS implementation provided by ceres-solver (PHASEFIELD_WITH_CERES).
 - Threading using TBB (PHASEFIELD_WITH_TBB).